This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Ultimate Sanur travel guide

 I hope my ultimate Sanur travel guide helps you plan your trip to Sanur.
 Have an amazing time!
-Click here for my Bali travel guide, Bali packing list and my Bali solo travel tips.
+Click here for my Bali travel guide, Bali packing list and Bali solo travel tips.
 If you have any other questions, please feel free to leave a comment or DM me on Facebook or Instagram.

 PREPARE FOR YOUR TRIP

-– Book accommodation with booking.com or Hostelworld.
+– Book accommodation with Booking.com or Hostelworld.
 Yes, I am that person that checks both places before booking accommodation to get the best price.

 – Organise travel insurance.